National Donut Day

 National Donut Day became a holiday thanks to The Salvation Army’s work during World War I. In 1938, The Salvation Army in Chicago celebrated the very first National Donut Day, honoring The Salvation Army’s “Donut Lassies” who traveled overseas to provide emotional and spiritual support, supplies, and other services to our troops on the front lines in France.
 The Lassies also provided fresh donuts and hot coffee to soldiers fighting in the trenches in order to raise their spirits and thank them for their service.

 Today, The Salvation Army of Greater St. Louis continues to serve on the front lines through a wide range of social services for our veterans.
-We distribute over 80 dozen donuts to veterans homes, hospitals and other local organizations in celebration each year.
+We distribute over 80 dozen donuts to eight area veterans homes, hospitals and other local organizations in celebration each year.